 Meanwhile, Junior ISAs are a popular way for family and friends to build up tax-efficient savings and investments for a child.
 The tax benefits are the same as an adult ISA – no capital gains tax, and no further tax to pay on income.
 Withdrawals are possible from the age of 18 when it automatically converts to an adult ISA, meaning the pot can be useful to help with the cost of university or a deposit for a house.
 This tax year’s Junior ISA allowance is £9,000 per child.

 Pensions are often a highly effective means of investing for retirement owing to the tax relief available on payments into them.

-Currently, anyone under 75 with relevant UK earnings can receive tax relief when they make a contribution within the annual allowance to a personal pension such as the Charles Stanley Direct SIPP.
-20% is added by HMRC and any further higher or additional rate income tax relief can be reclaimed – a potentially a simple way of reducing your income tax bill for the year.
+Currently, anyone under 75 with relevant UK earnings can receive tax relief on pension contributions when they use their annual allowance with a personal pension such as a SIPP (Self-Invested Personal Pension).
+HMRC adds 20% and any further higher or additional rate income tax relief can be reclaimed – a potentially simple way of reducing your income tax bill for the year.

-Don’t leave everything until the last minute
+7. Don’t leave everything until the last minute

 Nothing on this website should be construed as personal advice based on your circumstances.
 No news or research item is a personal recommendation to deal.